William Rootes, 1st Baron Rootes

 William Edward Rootes, 1st Baron Rootes GBE (17 August 1894 – 12 December 1964) (Billy Rootes; The Lord Rootes) was a British motor manufacturer.
 He opened his first car sales agency in 1913, leading to the global Rootes Group.
 During the Second World War he supervised the volume manufacture of aircraft and engines, as well as the supply of military motor vehicles and armoured fighting vehicles.
 He was knighted in 1942 for these services and for organising the reconstruction of bomb-damaged Coventry after its saturation bombing by the Luftwaffe on 14–15 November 1940.
 In the 1950s, he became a leader of Britain's export drive, and chaired a committee to found the University of Warwick with a vision of academic links with industry.
-The Rootes Social Building and halls of residence, built at the University around 1966, were named posthumously in his honour.

 Early life

 William (Billy) Rootes was born in Goudhurst, Kent.
 His father, also William, owned a general engineering business in Goudhurst, which included bicycle production.
 William (Snr) attended a motor show organised by Sir David Salomons in Tunbridge Wells in 1895.
 Billy and his brother Reginald (Reggie) shared their father's interest in things mechanical.
-In 1905, whilst their parents were out, Billy took Reggie out for a drive in their father's New Orleans motor car.
-Billy crashed the car.

 Billy attended Cranbrook School, and on leaving school in 1909 was apprenticed to the Singer car company.
-William had moved the family business to Hawkhurst by this time, and expanded into the motor trade.
-Billy left Singer in 1913 to start his own car agency.
+His father had moved the family business to Hawkhurst by this time, and expanded into the motor trade.

+Career

+Billy left Singer in 1913 to start his own car agency, independent of his father's business.
 He sold all of his first batch of cars within a few months of leaving Singer.
 The business was moved to Maidstone before the First World War, and the firm worked on the maintenance and repair of aero engines during the war.

+By 1924, the Rootes company had become the largest truck and car distributor in the United Kingdom.
+From 1929 it expanded into manufacturing by buying established companies, beginning with Hillman, Humber and Commer.
+Rootes Group became a major vehicle manufacturer, with overseas distribution and vehicle assembly arms.

+During the Second World War, Billy supervised the volume manufacture of aircraft and engines, as well as the supply of military motor vehicles and armoured fighting vehicles.

+In the 1950s, he became a leader of Britain's export drive, and chaired a committee to found the University of Warwick with a vision of academic links with industry.

 Public honours

-William and Reginald were knighted in 1942 and 1946 respectively for their work in setting up shadow factories.
+William and his brother Reginald were knighted in 1942 and 1946 respectively for their wartime work in setting up shadow factories.
 William was created a baron in 1959: his eldest son would accordingly become the second Baron Rootes on William's death.